ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### **Researcher Identity Claim ("RI Claim")**

--   A set of [RI Claim Embedded Tokens](#researcher-identity-claim-embedded-token-ri-claim-embedded-token) provided by a common key value within the "ga4gh" OIDC claim.
-For example, the following structure encodes a "ga4gh.ControlledAccessGrants" RI Claim:
+-   A set of [RI Claim Embedded Tokens](#researcher-identity-claim-embedded-token-ri-claim-embedded-token) provided by a common key value within the "ga4gh" JWT claim.
+For example, the following structure encodes a "ControlledAccessGrants" RI Claim:

     ```
     "ga4gh" : {